chenxyzl/pitaya/docs/features.md

 This module adds a callback for `OnSessionBind` that checks if the id being bound has already been bound in one of the other frontend servers.

-### Binding storage

-This module implements functionality needed by the gRPC RPC implementation to enable the functionality of broadcasting session binds and pushes to users without knowledge of the servers the users are connected to.

 ## Monitoring

 Pitaya has support for metrics reporting, it comes with Prometheus and Statsd support already implemented and has support for custom reporters that implement the `Reporter` interface.
 Pitaya also comes with support for open tracing compatible frameworks, allowing the easy integration of Jaeger and others.